BrianMitchL/gift-exchange/README.md

 ### `calculateSync`

-`calculateSync` returns a new array of people or throws a `DerangementError` if the matching algorithm fails to find a valid match after 1 second, indicating that an impossible combinations of people and exclusions was provided.
+This returns a new array of people or throws a `DerangementError` if the matching algorithm fails to find a valid match after 1 second, indicating that an impossible combinations of people and exclusions was provided.